 And it is ready to hang!
 This one is actually quite big.
 I am making a few of them to hang in-between the bunting to make a bigger 'swag' and look like fat sprigs of holly hanging.
 You could make smaller ornaments for your tree using the new teeny tiny felt balls from my range.

 Please, feel free to use my "How to" and try your own.
 I need to clarify however (for those who are new to the online crafty stuff) that this design belongs to "PaperFish", a Ltd. company.
 Nobody has my permission to use this pattern to make and sell commercially.
 Thanks! x

-You can read more about Kirsty's crafty life over on her blog, That Crafty Fish, and if you're a fan of lovely Christmas things (and who isn't??) do check out her range of handmade Christmas decorations in her SnowFish shop.
+You can read more about Kirsty's crafty life over on her blog, and if you're a fan of lovely Christmas things (and who isn't??) do check out her range of handmade Christmas decorations in her SnowFish shop.